RajKhanke/Pune_Houseprice_prediction_R/README.md

 The System considers various parameters like House price location (choose location among 30+ locations in pune) , Total Sq.feet size of the House , Total BHK size (1,2 or more) , number of bathrooms and number of Bedrooms

 The code is written in R language which supports data analysis and exploratory data analysis at a higher rate.
-The System also uses various visualizatiosn Techniques like Plotly , ggplot and matplotlib for visualization
+The System also uses various visualizatiosn Techniques like Plotly , ggplot and matplotlib for visualization of variety of plots like scatter plot, barplot etc